davestewart/nuxt-areas/README.md

 ## Abstract

-In general, most web application frameworks ship with a folder structure based on responsibility.
+In general, most web application frameworks ship with a folder structure based around *responsibility*.

 This results in related files (i.e. products) being "striped" across the application: